ministryofjustice/prison-to-probation-update/README.md

 | order by timestamp desc
 ```

-It will likely to be a transient issue with either retrieving a HMPPS auth token or *prison-api* being down.
+It will likely be a transient issue with either retrieving an HMPPS auth token or *prison-api* being down.
 Once the transient issue has been resolved, the messages from the DLQ should be moved back to the main queue.
 Currently, there is no endpoint to do this so messages will have to be received and acknowledged manually and sent to the main queue.

-Secrets for the AWS credentials are stored in namespace `prison-to-probation-update-prod` under `ptpu-sqs-dl-instance-output` for DLQ and `ptpu-sqs-instance-output` for the main queue.
+Secrets for the AWS credentials are stored in namespace `prison-to-probation-update-prod` under `ptpu-sqs-dl-instance-output` for the DLQ and `ptpu-sqs-instance-output` for the main queue.

 #### DynamoDB issues

-A message could also appear on the DLQ if it was unable to add the message to the DynamoDB table.
+A message could also appear on the DLQ if we were unable to add the message to the DynamoDB table.

 The [health check](https://prison-to-probation-update.prison.service.justice.gov.uk/health) captures the health of DynamoDB.
 It also displays the table name that is dynamically created, and the number of rows currently on the table.
-Further details about the table state can be seen run the AWS console commands, again secrets for accessing can be retrieved from the namespace as *message-dynamodb-output* this also includes the table ARN.
+Further details about the table state can be seen by running the AWS CLI commands, again secrets for accessing can be retrieved from the namespace as *message-dynamodb-output* which also includes the table ARN.

 ```shell
 aws dynamodb describe-table --table-name <table name>